c-luu/c-luu.github.io/_drafts/2016-08-01-intelligence-with-kbai-frameworks.md

 _Codifying_ the cognitive processes in which we solve Raven's Progressive Matrices will enable a deeper understanding of intelligence and the results may be extrapolated to visual spacial problems in different domains.

-The end goal for this project is not to develop the best computer algorithm for the problem- it is to do so in a way that gives us insight into the way humans use intelligence and cognition to solve visuo-spatial problems.
+The end goal for this project is not to develop the best computer algorithm for the problem- it is to do so in a way that gives us insight into the way humans use intelligence and cognition to solve visual-spatial problems.

 ## Problem Overview
 The framework we delve into for knowledge representation will be Semantic Nets.
 For problem solving we discuss Generate and Test.